First Time Students

 ACT or Accuplacer test scores.
 These scores are used for placement in English, Math, and Reading according to the following guidelines:

-§ If you have not taken the ACT exam, sitting for the Accuplacer test is the easiest.
-The test is available on campus for a fee of $10.00, payable at the Cashier's Office.
-It is given in the Intake Testing Center located in room 142 of the Student Services Building.
-Please call the Registrar’s Office at 870-543-5958.
+- If you have not taken the ACT exam, sitting for the ACCUPLACER test is the easiest.
+The test is given in the Intake Testing Center located in room 142 of the Student Services Building.
+Please call the Intake Testing Center at 870-850-4801.

 Official copy of your high school transcript or GED tests scores.

 Transfer students who have attended another college or university are required to furnish official transcripts when applying for admission.
 OFFICIAL COLLEGE/UNIVERSITY TRANSCRIPTS are to be mailed to Southeast Arkansas College directly from the sending college, or provided in a sealed envelope.
 Electronic transcripts are also accepted.
 Unofficial transcripts are not accepted.
-Bring the completed application, immunization record, test scores, and college transcripts (if any) to the Admissions Office located in the Student Services Building, Room 149.
+Bring the completed immunization record, test scores, and college transcripts (if any) to the Admissions Office located in Welcome Center.
 You can also mail the four documents to Southeast Arkansas College:

 Southeast Arkansas College